rozlynboutin/microbiome_helper/Microbiome-Helper-Virtual-Box.md

 ## Requirements
 * Any desktop or laptop purchased within the last 3-5 years should work.
 * Must be 64-bit
-* More than 4 GB RAM
+* More than 4 GB RAM to process the tutorial data.
+You may require additional RAM depending on the commands and size of the data you're processing.
 * At least 40 GB available hard drive space: the OVA file is 11 GB and the imported image is over 20 GB (note that you can delete the OVA file once the image is imported).

 ## Installation